doudoudedi/PowerSaveSet/tenda_AC9_PowerSaveSet_ Denial of service.md

 #### Describe

-In Tenda AC9 firemware is US_AC9V3.0RTL_V15.03.06.42_multi_TD01.bin，httpd's Sleep Mode  In function  ，

-The ability to send long post packets causes the service to crash
+In Tenda AC9 firemware is US_AC9V3.0RTL_V15.03.06.42_multi_TD01.bin，In httpd  Sleep mode function  ，The ability to send long post packets causes the service to crash

 #### Detail